-- 2.1 Whilst licensed, drivers must notify us in writing of any change of name; postal address; email address or telephone number within 7 days of the change taking place. - 2.2 Drivers must notify us in writing as soon as possible, and in any case within 3 working days, of any change in their medical condition.
+- 2.1 Whilst licensed, drivers must notify us in writing of any change of name; postal address; email address or telephone number within 7 days of the change taking place. - 2.2 Drivers must notify us in writing within 72 hours of any change in their medical condition.
 We may request a new medical to determine if the driver is fit to continue to drive licensed vehicles. - 2.3 Drivers must report in writing all new convictions, cautions, warnings, reprimands, criminal behaviour orders (CBOs), community service orders (including community protection notice CPN and community protection warning CPW), restraining orders and fixed penalties (including traffic offences) in writing within 7 working days of becoming aware.
-This can be done by emailing: taxilicensing@stalbans.gov.uk.
-Licence holders are advised that if they are in any doubt as to whether something should be reported; they should report it. - 2.4 Drivers are required to inform us in writing within 2 working days if they are arrested; formally interviewed as a suspect or charged with an offence by the Police.
-This can be done by emailing taxilicensing@stalbans.gov.uk.
+This can be done by emailing: Licensing@stalbans.gov.uk.
+Licence holders are advised that if they are in any doubt as to whether something should be reported; they should report it. - 2.4 Drivers are required to inform us in writing within 48 hours if they are arrested; formally interviewed as a suspect or charged with an offence by the Police.
+This can be done by emailing: Licensing@stalbans.gov.uk.
 Licence holders are advised that if they are in any doubt as to whether something should be reported; they should report it. - 2.5 Importantly, a failure by a licence holder to disclose an arrest that we are told about, might be seen as behaviour that questions honesty and therefore the suitability of the licence holder regardless of the outcome of the initial allegation about the arrest.

-2.6 The driver must, notify us within 5 working days, in writing, when they change operators.
+2.6 The driver must, notify us within 7 days, in writing, when they change operators.